UW-Madison-SDC/SDC-Projects/Project-Template.md

 * Syntax Highlighting
 * GitHub interface
 * Debugger
-* Vim or Emac emulation etc.
+* Vim or Emacs emulation etc.

+### Site Mockup
+Take one of your favorite sites, and do your best to replicate functionality / look and feel.
+Best to pick a site that has functionality.
+A great example is making a Trello (board) site.